 So we have been exploring the Wild Atlantic Way slowly, and backwards.
 We haven’t seen everything or met everyone but one truth is always the same, the good stories are made by people and by time.

-We had hoped to publish our first book on the Slow Atlantic Way for Christmas 2020, but sadly this has been virus delayed.
-However in 2021, recognising that we are working backwards, we plan to publish “The Slow Atlantic Way – Volume 5”, a book of stories in words and pictures.
+We had hoped to publish our first book on the Slow Atlantic Way for Christmas 2020, but sadly this has been virus delayed as we have more travelling we need to do first.
+Whilst our plans have already been changed once in 2021, we still hope to the first volume in late 2021 or early 2022.
+Recognising that we are working backwards, our book has the working title “The Slow Atlantic Way – Volume 5”, a book of stories in words and pictures.
 The other volumes will come over the years ahead that, God willing, we will have the time to experience and write.

 Shortly we will be launching a dedicated website and we will promote that when it’s there to be promoted.
 But in the meantime little bits of the Slow Atlantic Way will appear in stories on this Place Images site and we hope you enjoy them.